You’ve been following along for quite some time already, so you’re no stranger to Betaine HCl. But I have more info and a new spin to share today.

 If you understand what each supplement is intended to do, then you can get your gut healing journal out to review what you’ve eaten/reactions and work with your practitioner to identify which supplements might support you best.

-If you want to start tracking in a food journal today with my proven system, download the 28-day gut healing journaling system HERE.
-Otherwise, let us ship you the physical, spiral-bound copy.
+If you want to start tracking in a food journal today with my proven system, download your own copy of the gut healing journaling SYSTEM HERE.
+Otherwise, let us ship you the physical, spiral-bound copy straight to your doorsteps!

 One last thing I want to touch on, since I already know the question will arise…..